How to take control of your organization’s complaints and escalation management

 Take, for example, the emerging regulatory oversight that has been introduced in Australia for banking, financial services, and insurance companies: Regulatory Guidance 271 (RG 271).
 In this guidance, the governing body is seeking to modernize the way financial firms define and deal with complaints from consumers and small businesses.
 RG 271 requires these institutions to respond to complaints lodged on social media and digital communications platforms.
 It’s not too hard to see that this type of update to company requirements will likely soon be adopted across many other industries.

 Imagine trying to get every customer who makes a complaint about your business via a social channel to then pick up the phone and have another conversation with you.
 Not going to happen, right?
 But that is exactly the kind of complaints management strategy that many brands have forced on their customers until now.

 Taking into account the trajectory that industry regulators are beginning to set out for dealing with the digitally connected customer, what technology capabilities do organizations need to enable their success?
-Here are some of the most common challenges for modern care teams, which are often legacy hangovers from disconnected point solutions:
+Here are some of the most common challenges for sprinklr service teams, which are often legacy hangovers from disconnected point solutions:

 Extended response times when corresponding with customers: often due to multi-departmental coordination with differing systems and processes, making it hard to collaborate across teams

 Wasted time by highly skilled resources : by not applying machine learning and automation to mundane human tasks like complaint pre-processing, you are relying on highly skilled humans to work on repetitive tasks — increasing your overall cost of handling complaints